dominp/isgri/README.md

 ### Command Line Interface
 Query catalogs directly from the terminal:
+- Interactive and direct query modes
 - Filter by time, position, quality, revolution
-- Export results to FITS/CSV
+- Export results to FITS/CSV or SWID lists
-- List SWIDs for batch processing

 ### SCW Catalog Query
 Query INTEGRAL Science Window catalogs with a fluent Python API:
 - Filter by time, position, quality, revolution
 - Calculate detector offsets
-- Export results to any auto detectable astropy table extension or in table aligned data for any other extension.
+- Export results to any auto detectable astropy table extension or in table aligned data for any other extension

 ### Light Curve Analysis
 Extract and analyze ISGRI light curves:
+- Load from file paths or SWID/source lookup
-- Event loading with PIF weighting
+- PIF weighting with adjustable thresholds
 - Custom time binning
 - Module-by-module analysis
 - Quality metrics (chi-squared tests)